tislova/BudgetTracker/README.md

 Demo: https://drive.google.com/file/d/1u4Xi7LyFolyvbTISa3t1ZhibPslgZPAz/view?usp=sharing
 #### Description:

 In today's fast-paced world, efficient financial management is essential.
 Having a solid system in place may be quite beneficial, whether you're tracking personal spending or controlling the finances of your business.
 The Budget Tracker online application can help with that.
-This application, built on the robust Flask framework, has a simple user interface and powerful to help you with your financial management.
+This application, built on the Flask framework, has a simple user interface and powerful to help you with your financial management.

 ## Features